Quentinchampenois/lsr/README.md

-# Heavy file

-This project is only for practicing and learning Rust language.
-Bad practices and inconsistencies may be present in project, the aim is to be able to detect them and fix it correctly.

-**Note: Name will probably change.**
+# LSR (ls Rust)

+List files of target directory and display files and directories with their current weight in a colored human readable format.

 ## Objectives

 The objectives of this project are :

 - [x] Listing files with their current weight
-- [ ] Group recursively weight of files under a directory
+- [x] Group recursively weight of files under a directory
 - [ ] Add creation date, permission, ownership of each file
 - [ ] Turn project into CLI
 - [ ] List heaviest files in the whole filesystem
+- [ ] Add tests

 ## Getting started